Cashback on Brokerage

 This approach allows you to invest in gold without having to go through the hassle of buying, storing and insuring it.
 However, because you don’t actually own any gold, it exposes you to all the usual risks that the stock market carries, such as market volatility, company bankruptcy and the possibility of losing your investment.

-If you want to buy stocks in companies with gold exposure, there are dozens to choose from on the Stock Exchanges.
+If you want to buy stocks in companies with gold exposure, there are many to choose from on the Indian exchanges.
+Some of the most well-known are included in the list below.

 An alternative to buying gold stocks or units in an ETF is to speculate on price movements through CFD investing in the futures market.
 CFD investors seek to profit from bond price movements – whether up or down.
 That means that even if gold prices are falling, CFD investors can still make a profit.
 However, because CFDs can be highly risky and are complex derivative products, CFDs are better suited to advanced traders.